-The extremely high value of young adult mortality explains the very high value of maternal mortality, as already noted in our first paper, but with an even higher level due to the rise in mortality.
-The raw estimate of maternal mortality was 702 per 100,000 live birth (95% CI = 603-816), a value higher than any other estimate for South Africa and than most estimates for other developing countries [Boerma, 1988; Dorrington et al., 2005; Dickson-Tetteh & Rees, 1999; Fauveau et al., 1988; Fawcus et al. 2005; Khan et al. 2001; Koenig et al. 1988; Moodley & Pattinson, 2003; Moodley 2003; NCCEMD, 1988; Van Coeverden de Groot, 1979 & 1986)].
-This estimate of maternal mortality was 29% higher than the value estimated from the 2001 census data (P < 0.004).
+The extremely high value of young adult mortality explains the very high values of maternal mortality, as already noted in the first paper, but with even higher values due to the rise in mortality.
+The raw estimate of maternal mortality was 702 per 100,000 live birth (95%CI= 603-816), a value higher than any other estimate for South Africa [Quote references on maternal mortality in RSA].
+This estimate of maternal mortality was 29% higher than the value estimated from the 2001 census data (P<0.004).
 However, from 2001 to 2007, the proportion of maternal deaths among deaths of women aged 15-49 decreased from 6.4% to 4.3%.
 The increase in maternal mortality ratio seems therefore primarily due to the increase in mortality from all causes combined.